open2b/scriggo-site/site/templates/show-render.md

 $29.99
 </pre>

-A show statement with a single value can also be written as follows:
+A show statement with a single expression can also be written as follows:

 ```scriggo
 {{ 5 + 2 }}